trikko/raylib-ffmpeg-video/README.md

 If you find this example useful, consider buying me a beer! 🍺 https://paypal.me/andreafontana/5

+## Build

+To compile the project:
+- C version: simply run `make` in the project directory
+- D version: run `dub --single main.d` in the project directory

 ## Description

 This project demonstrates how to integrate FFmpeg (via command line) with Raylib to: